Coming to the studio from somewhere other than the Seattle area? Here’s some information about housing, transportation, and food in the area.

 VA is located in the Greenwood neighborhood, which is about 8 miles north of downtown.
 Our specific address is 7601 Greenwood Ave N, Suite 103.
 The entrance is on 76th under the green awning.

 SeaTac airport is located about 16 miles south of downtown Seattle.
-We have a spiffy new light rail system that will get you downtown for about $2.50 – take it all the way to Westlake Center if you are staying downtown or farther north.
+We have a light rail system that will get you downtown for about $2.50 – take it all the way to Westlake Center if you are staying downtown, and now also extends farther north.
 Make sure to buy a ticket from one of the machines at the train station – they will come through the cars occasionally to check that everyone paid.

 You may want to consider renting a car, depending upon where you are staying relative to the studio.

 You will find nicer hotel options downtown than in our immediate area.
 Somewhere like the Holiday Inn Express at Seattle Center would put you right on Aurora Ave/Hwy 99 as well as the #5 bus line, and you’re also very close to downtown should you have any free time or energy for exploring.
 There are a few other hotels in that immediate area that seem comparably priced.
 Closer to the studio would be the Days Inn farther north on Aurora Ave, which looks pretty affordable and has some good reviews.
 Be wary of cheap accommodations on Aurora Ave in general – many are pretty skanky.

 All of the various ride-sharing services (Uber, Lyft, etc) are alive and well in Seattle.
 If you are staying near VA but not right on a bus line, they might be cheaper than renting a car.